PaintTool SAI: Version 2

 In parallel with the updates to SAI, development began on version 2, in which the software is being rebuilt from the ground up.
 It is commonly known as SAI2.
 A preview version was released on December 10, 2013, and an English preview version was released on January 2, 2015.

 Later, when the cost of adding features to version 1 reached its limit, the policy was changed to cancel all planned additions to version 1 and implement them in version 2.
 Although a paid upgrade was originally planned, this change made the upgrade from version 1 to version 2 free of charge.
 Users who purchased version 1 can also use version 2 at no additional cost.

-Version 1 updates stopped after 2016, and as of 2024, version 2 updates continue.
+As of 2026, a Major Renovation Version had been released for Version 2 Beta 3, adding several features from other painting programs, such as a lasso fill tool, a native Dark Mode, a Greyscale Colour mode, and Colour Management.
+It also improves upon existing features, notably the Text Tool.

 Reception

 In 2016, PaintTool SAI listed as the most used painting software on Pixiv, followed with Adobe Photoshop and Clip Studio Paint.

 According on official poll on DeviantArt conducted in 2013, PaintTool SAI is the second most used painting software with 36507 votes, after Photoshop.

+Due to its popularity, Krita provides introduction for PaintTool SAI users that want to move to the software.